 Further, if attacks on vessels occur in regions that insurers characterize as "war risk" zones or by the Joint War Committee as "war and strikes" listed areas, premiums payable for such coverage could increase significantly and such insurance coverage may be more difficult to obtain, if available at all.
-As of February 29, 2024, such listed areas included parts of the Southern Red Sea, Gulf of Aden and Black Sea, as well as the coastal waters of Yemen, Israel and Iran, among others.
+As of March 4, 2025, such listed areas included parts of the Southern Red Sea, Gulf of Aden and Black Sea, as well as the coastal waters of Yemen, Israel and Iran, among others.
 Insurance costs for vessels with links to the United States, United Kingdom or Israel have already increased as a result of attacks in and around the Red Sea, with such vessels reportedly seeing increases of 25% to 50% in their war risk premium relative to other vessels transiting through the Red Sea, and should these attacks continue or become indiscriminate, we could similarly experience a significant increase in our insurance costs and/or we may not be adequately insured to cover losses from these incidents.
 See also "-Our business has inherent operational risks, which may not be adequately covered by insurance."
 Crew costs, including costs that may be incurred to the extent we employ onboard security guards, could also increase due to acts of piracy or other maritime incidents, including attacks on vessels.
 Our customers could also suffer significant losses, impairing their ability to make payments to us under our charters.
 Any of the foregoing factors could have an adverse effect on our business, results of operations, financial condition and cash flows.

 The threat of future terrorist attacks around the world also continues to cause uncertainty in the world's financial markets and international commerce and may affect our business, operating results and financial condition.
-Continuing conflicts and recent developments in the Middle East, including continuing unrest in Syria and Iran and relating to the Israel-Hamas conflict and recent attacks on vessels in and around the Red Sea which armed Houthi groups have claimed responsibility for, as well as the overthrow of Afghanistan's democratic government by the Taliban, may lead to additional acts of terrorism and armed conflict around the world.
+Continuing conflicts, tensions and recent developments in the Middle East, including continuing unrest in Iran, the fall of the Assad regime in Syria in December 2024 and the establishment of a transitional government in Syria, the Israel-Hamas conflict and recent attacks on vessels in and around the Red Sea which armed Houthi groups have claimed responsibility for, as well as the overthrow of Afghanistan's democratic government by the Taliban, may lead to additional acts of terrorism and armed conflict around the world.
 This may contribute to further economic instability in the global financial markets and international commerce.
 Additionally, any escalations between Western Nations, Israel and/or Iran could result in retaliation that could potentially affect the shipping industry.
-For example, there have been an increased number of attacks on or seizures of vessels in the Strait of Hormuz (which already experienced an increased number of attacks on and seizures of vessels in recent years, including the seizure of two Greek-flagged vessels in 2022 and one Marshall Islands-flagged vessel in 2023), and ship owners have reported a heightened level of harassment when transiting through the region.
+For example, there have been an increased number of attacks on or seizures of vessels in the Strait of Hormuz (which already experienced an increased number of attacks on and seizures of vessels in recent years, including the seizure of two Greek-flagged vessels in 2022, one Marshall Islands-flagged vessel in 2023 and a Portuguese-flagged vessel in 2024), and ship owners have reported a heightened level of harassment when transiting through the region.
 Any of these occurrences could have a material adverse impact on our operating results, revenues and costs.
 See also "-Acts of piracy or other attacks on ocean-going vessels, including due to geopolitical conflicts, could adversely affect our business."